-Maintenance and Light Repair (MLR) C is a one-credit course that provides students with a foundational knowledge and skills regarding safety, brakes, and electrical/electronic systems.
-Upon successful completion of the course, students are able to diagnose and repair engine performance related systems.
-This course incorporates all personal and environmental safety practices associated with clothing, eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.
-Prerequisite: Maintenance and Light Repair B with a grade of 60 % or better.
+This one-credit course is designed to equip students with foundational knowledge and skills regarding safety, electrical, and electronics systems.
+Standards are designed to equip students to diagnose and repair engine performance related electrical systems.
+This course incorporates personal and environmental safety practices associated with clothing, eye protection, hand tools, power equipment, ventilation, and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.

+Prerequisite: Automotive Brake, Suspension, and Steering Repair I with a grade of 60 % or better.

-20104G1004- Maintenance and Light Repair D (Auto 4)
+20104G1014- Automotive Engine Repair and Performance I (Auto 4)

-Maintenance and Light Repair (MLR) D is a one-credit course that provides students with a foundational knowledge and skills regarding safety, engine performance, electrical/electronics, and heating and air conditioning.
-Upon successful completion of the course, students are able to diagnose and repair engine performance related systems.
-This course incorporates all personal and environmental safety practices associated with clothing, eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.
-Prerequisite: Maintenance and Light Repair C
+This one-credit course is designed to equip students with foundational knowledge and skills regarding safety, engines, and engine performance.
+Standards are designed to equip students to diagnose and repair engine performance related systems.
+This course incorporates personal and environmental safety practices associated with clothing, eye protection, hand tools, power equipment, ventilation, and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.